-This adversary proceeding was filed on August 18, 2011.
-Compl., ECF1 No. 1.
-The Defendant is a British Virgin Islands registered subsidiary of Quilvest S.A., a global independent wealth and private equity manager.
-Id. ¶ 2-3.
-Via the complaint ("Complaint"), the Trustee seeks to recover $34,198,295^2$ in subsequent transfers made to the Defendant.
+Via the complaint ("Complaint"), the Trustee seeks to recover subsequent transfers made to the Defendants.
 Id. ¶ 2.
-The subsequent transfers were derived from investments with BLMIS made by Fairfield Sentry Limited ("Fairfield Sentry").
+The subsequent transfers were derived from investments with BLMIS made by other funds, including Fairfield Sentry Limited ("Fairfield Sentry").
 Id.
-This fund is referred to as "feeder funds" because the intention of the fund was to invest in BLMIS.
-Id. ¶¶ 2, 6.
+These funds are referred to as "feeder funds" because the intention of the fund was to invest in BLMIS.
+Id. ¶ 7.